fedora-infra/fedimg/README.md

 ## Documentation

-Official Fedimg documentation can be found at fedimg.readthedocs.org.
+Official Fedimg documentation can be [found at RTFD](https://fedimg.readthedocs.org).
 This readme contains at least the basic information needed to set up Fedimg.

 ### Requirements